-AICF adheres to the best practices of not-for-profit governance, and operates with a transparency that allows its supporters to be confident that their contributions are being used effectively.
-In addition to the policies outlined below, AICF welcomes inquiries by its current and potential supporters about any aspect of its operations that may be of concern.
-Such inquiries may be addressed by calling our offices at (212) 557-1600.
+AICF adheres to the best practices of not-for-profit governance and operates with full transparency that allows its supporters to be confident that their contributions are being used effectively.
+AICF welcomes inquiries by current and potential supporters to learn more about its programs and operations.
+Please call our offices at (212) 557-1600.

 AICF’s audited financial statements are available to the general public and are generated in accordance with industry best practices and applicable laws governing non-profit organizations.
 The audit is conducted by an independent accountant with the oversight of the Board of Directors’ Audit Committee.
 The most recent audited financial statements may be downloaded here.

 AICF’s most recent Form 990 tax filing is available for download here.
 The Form 990 is reviewed by the Finance Committee of the Board of Directors prior to its annual filing.

 AICF does not have any outstanding loans to or from officers of the organization.